devN0/plant-diary/README.md

 ## Requirements

-1. As a home owner I want to catalog my specimens, so that I'll remember what I planted.
+1. As a homeowner I want to catalog my specimens, so that I'll remember what I planted.

 ### Example